unioncredit/union-interface/README.md

 # Union interface

-The front-end interface for the Union Finance credit protocol.
+The front-end interface for the Union credit protocol.

 ## Getting started